Xyfir/Documentation/ptorx/help.md

     - `::body-html::` - The message body's HTML.
     - `::body-text::` - The message body's plain text.
 In the event that the email contains HTML, this is the same value but with the HTML stripped out.
     - `::sender-name::` - The sender's name, taken from the `::sender::` variable *if* the variable contains the sender's name.
+    - `::real-address::` - The email address that the message will be redirected to.
     - `::proxy-address::` - The address of your proxy email that received the message.
     - `::sender-domain::` - The domain of the sender's address.
     - `::sender-address::` - The email address of the sender.